This article describes the installation process for the Datto Windows Agent.

 Local File Creation

 When you install the Datto Windows Agent, it creates a DattoCTRL file and a DattoSNAP file on the protected server, in the root directory of each protected volume.
-You may need to select the Show hidden files and folders in Windows to see them.
+You may need to select the Show hidden files and folders option or uncheck the Hide protected operating system files option in Windows to see them.

 DattoCTRL is created at the start of the first backup, and contains the space for the Copy On Write (COW) information during the backup.